 All rooms are compact, ranging from 28 to 35 square meters, with clean, basic furnishings following Wyndham brand standards.
 Each room has air conditioning, a bathroom, and either a Dead Sea view or an interior courtyard view.
 The decor is contemporary without frills.
 There is no attempt at luxury here, just honest comfort.

 Think of your room as a clean place to rest between Dead Sea sessions, not as your destination.
 Some guests stay overnight and spend all daylight hours at the beach or pools.
 The room supports that lifestyle perfectly.
-Check-in is at 2:00 PM, check-out is at noon.
+Check-in begins at 3:00 PM and check-out is at noon.

 A single on-site restaurant serves buffet-style meals for breakfast, lunch, and dinner daily.
 The food is straightforward and satisfying: Jordanian and international options with emphasis on variety and value rather than fine dining.
 It is honest buffet fare that fuels your Dead Sea day.